 - Video optimization

-VidIQ launched in 2012, and its headquarters is in San Francisco, California.
+In 2012, VidIQ began operations, and its headquarters is in San Francisco, California.
 It offers a suite of tools to help creators, marketers, and agencies grow their channels and brand awareness.
 Its free Chrome browser extension features ratings, search engine optimization scores, keyword research, tag management, analytics, and more.
 Its web app provides dashboards and charts for various video and channel metrics.
-Many features are free to access, while some are accessible through premium plans.
-Lastly, VidIQ is a YouTube certified app.
+Many features are free to access, while others are only accessible through premium plans.
+VidIQ is a YouTube certified app.

 VidIQ has raised a total of $4M in funding through three rounds.
 Its main competitor is TubeBuddy.
 (Read TubeBuddy Vs. VidIQ: Which YouTube Tool Is Better?)

-Analytics is the information resulting from the systematic analysis of data or statistics.
-To understand what’s working and not working on your channel, you need analytics to make informed and strategic decisions.
+To understand what’s working and not working on your channel, you need analytics to make intelligent and strategic decisions.
 VidIQ provides video and channel statistics on any user through its browser plugin and web application.

 The social media section highlights Facebook and Reddit engagement stats; for example, the number of Facebook likes.
 Twitter stats sit atop the panel.
 Historical performance data and trending videos are available for paying users.

-At the very top of your YouTube channel webpage, a real-time stats bar shows views per 60 minutes and 48 hours.
+At the very top of a YouTube channel webpage, a real-time stats bar shows views per 60 minutes and 48 hours.
 Hovering over the data will bring up more performance stats regarding views, minutes watched, and subs.
-Additionally, channel subtotals and ratings are visible without having to click on videos for those data points.
+Additionally, channel subtotals and ratings are visible without having to click on videos for those details.

 On the left-hand side of a YouTube webpage, the Channel Audit tool displays your month-over-month views, subs, and watch time percentages.
 It indicates what videos to “double down on” based on views per hour and subscribers gained.
-It also highlights top search terms and videos that need work.
+It also highlights top search terms and videos that improving.